Emergence of streamers in simulations of late infall: Discussion

 We modeled the BHL accretion flow onto a protoplanetary disk moving through the ISM in a simplified way.
 In addition to the described approximation introduced by not driving the turbulence, but just introducing it as an initial condition, we did not model heating and cooling of the gas.
 Shock heating at the impact locations, where the inflowing gas streamers hit the disk, may be a significant heating source that is also not captured by the Monte-Carlo temperature calculation we perform during post-processing.
 However, we do not expect a qualitative change to the streamer morphology by a more detailed temperature treatment, but rather an effect on the disk chemistry and the detailed morphology of potentially arising accretion spirals \citep{vangelder2021}.
 Other types of modeling may be more suitable for detailed treatment of the impact zone.
 Furthermore, we did not consider the influence of magnetic fields, which may affect the shape and the angular momentum of the accreted gas, and we neglect stellar feedback to the accretion flow.

 When computing the synthetic images, the freeze-out and photodissociation of CO was neglected.
 The freeze-out of CO onto interstellar dust is particularly relevant for the cold regions far from stellar heating sources.
-It could act to reduce the background emission, which would enhance the contrast of the streamer structures and therefore their observability.
+It could reduce the background emission, which would enhance the contrast of the streamer structures and thereby their observability.
 Conversely, the photodissociation of CO could reduce emission close to the star, balanced by shielding effects of molecular hydrogen and CO itself.
 To estimate the strength of this effect, we performed order-of-magnitude calculations of the CO column density, assuming photodissociation as the only reaction.
-We assume a moderately high unattenuated UV field strength $\chi=\num{e5}$, given in units of the Draine field and at a reference radius of \SI{100}{\astronomicalunit}, used reaction rates from the UMIST database for astrochemisty \citep{woodall2007}, and employed the self-shielding prescription from \citet{woitke2009}.
+We assumed a moderately high unattenuated UV field strength $\chi=\num{e5}$, given in units of the Draine field and at a reference radius of \SI{100}{\astronomicalunit}, used reaction rates from the UMIST database for astrochemistry \citep{woodall2007}, and employed the self-shielding prescription from \citet{woitke2009}.
 We neglected extinction by the ISM dust.
-In regions with a lower density of \SI{e-19}{\gram\per\centi\meter\cubed}, 50\% of CO at a distance of \SI{1000}{\astronomicalunit} may be subject to dissociation over a streamer lifetime of \SI{10}{\kilo\year}, but almost all CO inside \SI{500}{\astronomicalunit} could be dissociated.
+In regions with a lower density of \SI{e-19}{\gram\per\centi\meter\cubed}, 50\% of CO at a distance of \SI{1000}{\astronomicalunit} may dissociate over a streamer lifetime of \SI{10}{\kilo\year}, but almost all CO inside \SI{500}{\astronomicalunit} could be dissociated.
 In regions with a high density of \SI{e-17}{\gram\per\centi\meter\cubed}, only 2\% of CO is dissociated close to the star at \SI{200}{\astronomicalunit}.
-Therefore, photodissociation may play a significant role for low-density streamers that arise in high-turbulence regions, but more detailed modeling would be required to accurately assess how astrochemical processes affect the observability of the streamers we find using CO lines.
+Therefore, photodissociation may play a significant role for low-density streamers arising in high-turbulence regions, but more detailed modeling would be required to accurately assess how astrochemical processes affect the observability of the streamers we find using CO lines.